How Common Are Motorcycle Accidents in Texas?

 These figures seem to indicate that deadly motorcycle crashes are becoming less common for young adults, but more common for middle-aged adults and seniors.
 Oddly, fatality figures for riders in their thirties have remained relatively stable since the 1970s, while all other age groups have fluctuated.

-If you or one of your loved ones was injured in a motorcycle accident in Dallas, Houston, Fort Worth, or Arlington, turn to the Texas personal injury law firm of Queenan Law for compassionate support and aggressive legal representation.
+If you or one of your loved ones was injured in a motorcycle accident in Arlington, Dallas, Houston, or Fort Worth, turn to an Arlington TX personal injury lawyer of Queenan Law for compassionate support and aggressive legal representation.
 Our product liability attorneys have over 20 years of experience representing injured bikers and passengers who were injured in crashes caused by defective motorcycle parts, careless drivers, road debris, and other hazards.

 We may be able to help you get compensated for your medical bills, lost income, and other expenses.
 To set up a free legal consultation, call Queenan Law right away at (817) 476-1797.